apecloud/kubeblocks/docs/user_docs/quick-start/run-kubeblocks-playground-on-eks.md

    pod "maple05-mysql-1" deleted
    ```

-3. Run `kbcli cluster connect maple05` to connect to the ApeCloud MySQL Paxos group to test its availability.
+3. Run `kbcli cluster connect maple05` to connect to the ApeCloud MySQL Paxos Group to test its availability.
 You can find this group can be accessed within seconds.
    ```bash
    kbcli cluster connect maple05
    >